simrikservices/simirik-hugo/content/about/introduction.md

 ---
 title: Introduction
-subtext: >-
+subtext: |-
-  Simrik Security Gurkha Force (SSGF) offers a multi range of security and construction services to customers in Hong Kong.
-Our mission is to deliver our services consistently that exceeds expectations and build a long-term relationship with our clients in the security and construction industry.Our Company, SSGF is a dynamic and innovative company.
+  Simrik Security Gurkha Force

-  We established base in Hong Kong, Nepal and United Kingdom in 2019, holder of Security License Company registered under Chapter 460 of Security and Guarding Ordinance in Hong Kong.
+  SSGF & SCEL
 headingimage: /img/event-photo.jpg
 mainimage: /img/about.jpg
 order: 1
 ---
-Simrik Security Gurkha Force (SSGF) offers a multi range of security and construction services to customers in Hong Kong.
-Our mission is to deliver our services consistently that exceeds expectations and build a long-term relationship with our clients in the security and construction industry.Our Company, SSGF is a dynamic and innovative company.
+Simrik Security Gurkha Force (SSGF) is a security company which offers a multi range of security services in Nepal and Security and construction services in Hong Kong.
+Our mission is to deliver our services cordially that meets expectations of clients and build a long-term relationship to win them as our goodwill hearsay ambassadors in the security and construction industry.
+SSGF is gradually growing as a dynamic and innovative company.

-We established base in Hong Kong, Nepal and United Kingdom in 2019, holder of Security License Company registered under Chapter 460 of Security and Guarding Ordinance in Hong Kong.
+We have a established base in Hong Kong which is a holder of Security License Company registered under Chapter 460 of Security and Guarding Ordinance in Hong Kong.
+SSGF Nepal holds the reputation of providing expertise manpower through experienced staff members.